Budesonide: Brand names

+Economics

+In 2019, 44 US states filed a lawsuit claiming that leading drug companies including Teva, Pfizer, Novartis and Mylan conspired to inflate the prices of over a hundred generic drugs, including budesonide, as much as tenfold.

 Legal status

-On 19 May 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Kinpeygo, intended for the treatment of primary immunoglobulin A nephropathy.
-The applicant for this medicinal product is Calliditas Therapeutics AB.
-Kinpeygo is a hybrid medicine of Entocort which has been authorised in the EU since 2 April 1992.
-Kinpeygo contains the same active substance as Entocort but has a different formulation and a different indication.
-Kinpeygo was approved for medical use in the European Union in July 2022.
+Kinpeygo, a hybrid medicine of Entocort (which has been authorised in the EU since 2 April 1992) that contains the same active substance as Entocort but has a different formulation and a different indication, was approved for medical use in the European Union in July 2022.